LAustralian Insurance Industry Awards.

 Allianz considers making progressive payments on treatment accounts on a case by case basis.

 Payment of accounts by Allianz may occur when:

 If there is any doubt, payment will be subject to further investigations or inquiries.

-If you are deemed to be more than 25% responsible for a crash where someone was injured and have paid your CTP premium (via your registration) you will be required to pay an excess.
+If you are deemed to be more than 25% responsible for a crash where someone was injured and have paid your CTP premium (via your registration), you will be required to pay an excess.
 This amount is indexed as at 1 January each year.
-The amount of the excess an insured person may have to pay will depend on the date the accident occurred.
-The maximum excess can be located at: http://www.mac.sa.gov.au/motor_injury_insurance/faqs/ drivers_and_owners.
+The amount of the excess an insured person may have to pay will depend on the date the crash occurred.
+The maximum excess can be located at: www.mac.sa.gov.au

 In some circumstances, the CTP compensation paid to the injured person may be recovered from you if, for example you:

 You could possibly make a claim against the Nominal Defendant.
-You can contact 1300 137 331 if you have any queries.
+You can contact Allianz on 1300 137 331 if you have any queries.

 No, you do not need legal advice, although your option to appoint legal representation remains.